10.5 Youth workers

 Depending on the local budget, interests and policy, both paid and voluntary workers in youth work are given the opportunity to take part in CPD to differing extents.
 Individual federal states also offer CPD grants to volunteers engaged in child and youth work.

-At national level, the Federal Child and Youth Support Plan (Kinder- und Jugendplan des Bundes) promotes international exchange between youth work professionals by way of seminars and training courses.
-The Federal Child and Youth Support Plan also supports international exchanges in the form of work experience and job shadowing.
+At national level, the Child and Youth Plan of the Federal Government (Kinder- und Jugendplan des Bundes) promotes international exchange between youth work professionals by way of seminars and training courses.
+The Child and Youth Plan of the Federal Government also supports international exchanges in the form of work experience and job shadowing.
 A range of bilateral programmes, such as those implemented by the youth offices (Jugendwerke, cf. for an overview), also offer opportunities for bilateral exchange between youth work professionals.
-A 2018 publication entitled "European mobility in flux II – attracting and strengthening youth work professionals for cross-border services" (Europäische Mobilität am Übergang II – Fachkräfte für grenzüberschreitende Angebote gewinnen und stärken) looks at the role of youth work professionals in cross-border mobility projects on the basis of real-world examples.
+A 2018 publication entitled "European mobility in flux II – Attracting and strengthening youth work professionals for cross-border services" (Europäische Mobilität am Übergang II – Fachkräfte für grenzüberschreitende Angebote gewinnen und stärken) looks at the role of youth work professionals in cross-border mobility projects on the basis of real-world examples.

 The BMFSFJ-funded network "Kommune goes International" is a platform for nationwide exchange between communities with the aim of establishing local structures to give more young people the opportunity to spend time abroad.
 Training and international exchanges for youth work professionals play an important role in this context.